nettypurr/sinuous-packages/sinuous-lifecycle/readme.md

 changes.
 Instead, this package does the bookkeeping necessary to provide lifecycles without a `MutationObserver`.

-In `sinuous-trace`, internal Sinuous API calls are wrapped to track component element creation, adoption, and removal.
-This is stored in a `WeakMap` tree following all component relations.
+In [`sinuous-trace`][6], Sinuous API calls are wrapped to capture component element creation, adoption, and removal.
+This is stored in a `WeakMap` tree to hold all component relations.
 This means `sinuous-lifecycle` can plug into those events and check whether the parent/child will change their connection to the DOM, providing the onAttach/onDetach lifecycles.

 ## Setup

 You extend the Sinuous API yourself when initializing your application.
-This is explained in the Sinuous [internal API documentation][5]
+This is explained in the Sinuous [internal API documentation][7]

 Here's how to setup Sinuous for tracing and lifecycles.
 Run this before using any Sinuous calls: